apalache-mc/apalache/docs/src/idiomatic/007if-then-else.md

 ## Description

 TLA+ provides an `IF-THEN-ELSE` operator, and it can be pretty tempting to use it for flow control as it's done in procedural programming.
-However, TLA+ is about transitions over a state machine, and a trasition-defining action declared with `IF-THEN-ELSE` can be more complex than 2 actions declared without it.
+However, TLA+ is about transitions over a state machine, and a transition-defining action declared with `IF-THEN-ELSE` can be more complex than 2 actions declared without it.
 Considering that any expression in the form `IF b THEN x ELSE y` with `x` and `y` being booleans (and most TLA+ expressions are booleans) can be rewritten as `(b /\ x) \/ (!b /\ y)`, there's a pattern we can apply to get rid of some potentially troubled `IF-THEN-ELSE` definitions.

 The `IF-THEN-ELSE` operator can be used either to define a value or to branch some action as a sort of flow control.
 Defining values with `IF-THEN-ELSE` is common practice and is similar to the use of `IF` expressions on declarative programming languages.
 However, flow control in TLA+ can be done naturally by behavior definition through actions, making the use of `IF-THEN-ELSE` for flow control unnecessary.
 This idiom aims to clarify different usages of `IF-THEN-ELSE` expressions keeping in mind the TLA+ essence of declaring actions to define sets of transitions.